Structure and function of the ovum in the female reproductive system

 Structure of the ovum

-The ovum is not capable of active movement, and it is much larger than the sperm cells when the ovum joins with the sperms during fertilization, and a diploid cell (the zygote) is formed, and the embryo is formed, which gradually grows into a new organism.
+The ovum is not capable of active movement, and it is much larger than the sperm cells.
+When the ovum joins with the sperms during fertilization, and a diploid cell (the zygote) is formed, and the embryo is formed, which gradually grows into a new organism.

-The ovum is a spherical cell and not mobile (static), It is one of the largest cells in the human body, it is visible to the naked eye without the aid of a microscope or other magnification device, and it is approximately 0.12Â mm in diameter.
+The ovum is a spherical cell and not mobile (static).
+It is one of the largest cells in the human body, it is visible to the naked eye without the aid of a microscope or other magnification device, and it is approximately 0.12 mm in diameter.

-The ovum consists of the nucleus, the cytoplasm, and the cellular membrane (that surrounds the cell from outside), The nucleus contains one-half of the genetic materials (the chromosomes), and the cytoplasm stores the food and the nutrients.
+The ovum consists of the nucleus, the cytoplasm, and the cellular membrane (that surrounds the cell from outside), The nucleus contains one-half of the genetic materials (the chromosomes), and the cytoplasm stores the food and nutrients.

 The ovum has a complex structure designed to support fertilization and early embryonic development.
 The ovum has a well-defined structure, each part playing a vital role in its function:

-- Nucleus: The nucleus, located in the center of the ovum, contains the female’s genetic information (DNA) in the form of 23 chromosomes.
+• Nucleus: The nucleus, located in the center of the ovum, contains the female’s genetic information (DNA) in the form of 23 chromosomes.
 These chromosomes determine half of the offspring’s characteristics.

-- Cytoplasm (ooplasm): The cytoplasm surrounds the nucleus and is rich in nutrients and organelles like mitochondria.
+• Cytoplasm (ooplasm): The cytoplasm surrounds the nucleus and is rich in nutrients and organelles like mitochondria.
 These nutrients fuel the early development of the embryo after fertilization.
 Unlike eggs in some other species, human ova are lecithal, meaning they contain a relatively small amount of yolk.

-- Zona pellucida: This is a transparent glycoprotein layer surrounding the ovum.
+• Zona pellucida: This is a transparent glycoprotein layer surrounding the ovum.
 It protects the ovum and allows only sperm to penetrate during fertilization.

-- Corona radiata: The corona radiata is a layer of follicular cells that surrounds the zona pellucida.
+• Corona radiata: The corona radiata is a layer of follicular cells that surrounds the zona pellucida.
 These cells help nourish the developing ovum and play a role in sperm egg recognition.

 The function of the ovum